John M. Van Osdel

 John Mills Van Osdel (July 31, 1811 – December 21, 1891) was an American architect who is considered the first Chicago architect.
 He is considered a peer of the most prominent architects in the history of Chicago.
 He has also done significant work throughout Illinois and the Midwest, although much of it no longer exists.

-Biography
+Early life

 John M. Van Osdel was born in Baltimore, Maryland on July 31, 1811, the eldest son of carpenter James H. Van Osdel.
 During John's teenage years, James was temporarily paralyzed in an accident and the family thereafter struggled through poverty.
 To help the family, John began to work as a carpenter himself.
 He moved to New York, New York to work with his father once recovery was complete.
 In the city, Van Osdel found the Apprentice's Library, a catalogue of books related to carpentry and architecture.
 He returned to Baltimore in 1829 to work.
 The next year, Van Osdel began a profitable school for prospective draftsmen.